coderbydesign/angularjs_scaffold/README.md

       --no-bootstrap
-      --language=coffeescript [javascript]  NOTE: this setting will be set for the entire rails app and will affect all subsequent 'rails generate angularjs:scaffold <<model>>' commands
+      --language=coffeescript [javascript]  NOTE: this setting will be set for the entire rails app and will affect all subsequent 'rails generate angularjs:scaffold <<model>>' commands --markup=haml [erb]  NOTE: this setting will be set for the entire rails app and will affect all subsequent 'rails generate angularjs:scaffold <<model>>' commands

 Run your usual scaffold command: